stephenhillier/autostac/README.md

 The collections endpoint (`/collections/<collection_id>`) supports filtering using the following query params:

-#### Intersects
+**Intersects**

-`intersects` returns imagery that intersects with any part of the query geometry.
+`intersects` takes a WKT geometry and returns imagery that intersects with any part of that query geometry.

 Example:

 `http://localhost:8000/collections/my_collection?intersects=POLYGON ((30 10, 40 40, 20 40, 10 20, 30 10))`

-#### Contains
+**Contains**

-`contains` returns imagery that completely contains the query geometry.
+`contains` takes a WKT geometry returns imagery that completely contains the query geometry.
 Note that only polygons are supported right now.
-Use contains if you want to find an image that gives you full coverage over your area of interest.
+Use `contains` if you want to find an image that gives you full coverage over your area of interest.
 Images may still have NoData values, cloud cover etc. over the area of interest.